-0000000000 Financial Wealth •••••••••••• . . .
-An Estimate of the Buildup and Destruction of Wealth: 2002-12 Claudio M. Loser and Drew Arnold
+Financial Wealth- An Estimate of the Buildup and Destruction of Wealth: 2002-12

+Claudio M. Loser and Drew Arnold

 Financial Wealth over the last decade became the clearest sign of economic advancement and well-being.
 The collapse of financial markets that occurred in 2008 was a cataclysmic event.
 Conditions under which financial markets had operated for many decades are unlikely to be replicated in the next few years.
 The enormous generation of wealth witnessed in previous years may come back, but in the context of a much more controlled financial system, and subject to stricter rules.
 Even though a recovery has already taken place, it has been at best modest, and with relapses, as was witnessed in 2010 and 2011.
 Furthermore, the road ahead is difficult.
 The loss of financial wealth that started in 2008 has been enormous, and the consequences for the economies of the world are commensurate.
 The loss of capital value of financial assets world-wide reached the equivalent of about one year of world GDP in 2008.
 The discussion below provides an estimation of the changes in financial wealth since 2002, and the possible causes for the changes.
-The study is based on a more detailed study prepared in 2010 and updated through 2011.1

-The discussion below is based on a distinction between market related changes and other movements.
-For the purpose of this discussion, market related movements are those reflecting changes in share prices, changes in local interest rates on account of the base interest rates and country-specific spreads, and movements in exchange rates.
+The study is based on a more detailed study prepared in 2010 and updated through 2011.1 changes in share prices, changes in local interest rates on account of the base interest rates and country-specific spreads, and movements in exchange rates.
 Other changes include those generated by credit expansion by the monetary authorities, deficits of the public sector, plus the changes on account of increased additional loans to the private sector, and the accumulation of international reserves.
-These, in turn, are likely to reflect the savings efforts by the private sector.
+These, in turn, are likely to reflect the savings efforts by the private sector.2